Weapons in science fiction: In early science fiction

 Weapons of early science-fiction novels were usually bigger and better versions of conventional weapons, effectively more advanced methods of delivering explosives to a target.
 Examples of such weapons include Jules Verne's "fulgurator" and the "glass arrow" of the Comte de Villiers de l'Isle-Adam.

 A classic science-fiction weapon, particularly in British and American science-fiction novels and films, is the raygun.
 A very early example of a raygun is the Heat-Ray featured in H. G. Wells' The War of the Worlds (1898).

 The discovery of X-rays and radioactivity in the last years of the 19th century led to an increase in the popularity of this family of weapons, with numerous examples in the early 20th century, such as the disintegrator rays of George Griffith's future-war novel The Lord of Labour (1911).
-Early science-fiction film often showed raygun beams making bright light and loud noise like lightning or large electric arcs.
+Early science-fiction film often showed raygun beams giving off bright light and loud noise like lightning or large electric arcs.

 Wells also prefigured modern armored warfare with his description of tanks in his 1903 short story "The Land Ironclads", and aerial warfare in his 1907 novel The War in the Air.